 In the 2016 article “Giving Students a Voice,” published by the Harvard Graduate School of Education, Gretchen Brion-Meisels details five ways to integrate student voice into your classroom practice.
 One way she recommends cultivating a great educational experience is engaging students “in studying and assessing their school.”
 At Listenwise, we think that you can extend this even further and try to engage students in studying and assessing the world around them.

-A Listenwise story that can help to get your students excited about surveying and researching their lives is “Mall Culture Used to Connect Teens”.
+Listenwise podcast and video lessons can help get your students excited about sharing their experiences and perspectives by showcasing youth voices.
+An example of a Listenwise lesson that can help to get your students excited about surveying and researching their lives is “Mall Culture Used to Connect Teens”.
 Coming to us from Youth Radio, the story features Madeleine Veira, a youth reporter who tries to investigate the interesting disappearance of teens from malls.
 You might ask your students to discuss the places that they hang out and where teens in general typically hang out nowadays.
 Another way to engage student voice is to discuss what they would like to report on if they were to become investigative reporters and potentially develop a project with that focus.